When Good Ghouls Go Bad: Plot

 The story is set in the fictional town of Walker Falls, Minnesota, during the Halloween season.

 Danny Walker and his father, James, recently divorced, have just moved to the town of Walker Falls from Chicago.
 James plans to fulfill his dream of re-opening the family chocolate factory.
 Both father and son are staying with James' father, known by all as "Uncle Fred".
 Uncle Fred is considered crazy and is a bit childish, but his grandson loves him very much.
 Danny dislikes his new life in Walker Falls, and it seems nobody likes him, especially the football coach Mike Kankel and his son, Ryan, the school's biggest bully.
 The only people who seem to be nice to Danny are Dayna Stenson, a schoolgirl he has a crush on, and Taylor Morgan, the school nurse, James' childhood friend, and Dayna's mother.

 Danny is surprised by how few decorations are up with Halloween only a week away.
 The people of Walker Falls do not seem to be making any effort at all to celebrate the holiday.
 Sheriff Ed Frady even takes down the decorations that Danny puts up.
-When walking home from school, Ryan and his pal, Leo push him into the cemetery and tell him that Walker Falls does not celebrate Halloween because of the legend of a curse.
+When walking home from school, Ryan and his pal Leo push Danny into the cemetery and tell him that Walker Falls does not celebrate Halloween because of the legend of a curse.

 20 years prior, Curtis Danko, an artistic boy, was ostracized by "normal" people.
 When a competition was held for all the eighth graders to design a sculpture of their personal hero, Curtis kept his project covered during the day, then came to school at night to work by the light of captured fireflies.
 On Halloween night, Mike Kankel and his friends were walking by the school when they saw Curtis from the window, at work on his sculpture.
 When Kankel returned the next day, he noticed the kiln had been on all night and ran out of fuel.
-He opened the door and found Curtis's charred skeleton and a message in the ashes, allegedly saying that if the town ever celebrated another Halloween, he would come back and destroy them all.
+He opened the door and found Curtis' charred skeleton and a message in the ashes, allegedly saying that if the town ever celebrated another Halloween, he would come back and destroy them all.
 Kankel was struck blind for three days after seeing Curtis' finished statue.
 Everyone in the town believed the threat and, since then, Halloween has never been celebrated.